David-Durst/embeddedHaskellAetherling/theory/Basic.md

 Since they are isomorphic, any `f :: Seq n t -> Seq m t'` function must have contextually equivalent versions `f_t :: TSeq n v t -> TSeq m u t'` and `f_s :: SSeq n t -> SSeq m t'`.
 This is proven in the same way as shown in [the `Seq` isomorphism section.](#sequence-isomorphisms)

-We will use these isomorphisms to produce the rewrite rules that convert programs from the sequence language to the space-time.
+We will use these isomorphisms to produce the rewrite rules that lower programs from the sequence language to the space-time IR.

 ### Operators
 1. `Map_s n f :: (t -> t') -> SSeq n t -> SSeq n t'`